 social and health care institutions

-Well-being residencies are forms of art residency which are organised in collaboration with a social and/or healthcare institution, for example a youth centre, prison, hospital, or residential home.
+Well-being residencies are forms of artist residencies, organised in collaboration with a social and/or healthcare institution, for example a youth centre, prison, hospital, or residential home.
 Although located in care settings, much of the theories, procedures and lessons in these efforts are highly relevant to social prescribing, as an aim is to bring people from different circumstances and training backgrounds together to collaborate with individuals and communities to support wellbeing.

-Also this month, Rigas Cirks’ Wellbeing Residencies Handbook was published, a result of a two-year international think tank involving conferences, study visits and residency try-outs, and culminating in a methodology that helps the participants navigate the well-being residency process.
+A result of a European two-year international think tank involving conferences, study visits and residency try-outs, Rigas Cirks’ Wellbeing Residencies Handbook is published this month.
+The Handbook helps navigate the well-being residency process.
 I had the pleasure of editing this Handbook and working with the team led by Mara Pavula.

 The Handbook is a guide for artists, art residency organisers and any third party to prepare for a well-being residency, and explores ideas and inspiration for others who would like to take the step and start building their own well-being residency.

 The Handbook ends with a series of case studies from partner countries Latvia, Finland, Russia and Sweden, including a well-being residency at SOS Children’s Village Graši, Latvia and a well-being residency with interns at Juvenile Detention Centre Luleå, Sweden.

 Request a copy of the GM i-THRIVE Youth Mental Health Arts and Culture Evaluation Kit to demonstrate impact using mixed methods – free to use and database available to organisations within Greater Manchester.